+There have been no changes to the proposed draft budget presented at the May meeting.
 The proposed operating and capital budgets for the Fiscal Year 2024 are \$47,467,374 and \$35,752,541, respectively.
-The proposed operating budget for FY24 represents a sustainable 3.00% increase over the FY23 budget.
-The proposed FY24 operating budget includes cost increases related to the recently approved Memorandum of Understanding, maintaining current levels of service, and implementation of a compensation study.
+The proposed operating budget for FY24 represents a 3.00% increase over the FY23 budget.
+The proposed FY24 budget includes cost increases to improve service and account for industry-wide challenges such as recruitment and retention of employees, ridership recovery, and inflation.